connorkuljis/block/README.md

 # 0.0.0.0 www.old.reddit.com
 # 0.0.0.0 old.reddit.com
 # 0.0.0.0 www.facebook.com
+# ~ <-- lines below this character will be untouched by block-cli

 ```

 - The program will uncomment the lines when you start the program, and add them back in when upon exit.
 - If you have content you dont want the program to manipulate, add the following line to the hosts file.

- `# ~ <-- lines below this will not be uncommented/commented by block-cli`

- in which the `~` acts as a delimiter.

 # Screen Recording with Ffmpeg

 If you have `ffmpeg` on you machine you can automatically capture your screen.

-It will be saved to `~/Downloads`.
+Set a location to save by updating your `.config/block-cli/config.yaml` and adjust your `ffmpegRecordingsPath: /Volumes/WD_2TB/Screen-Recordings
+` like so.

 To record your screen use the `-x` flag.

-# Improvements:
-1. `resetDNS` only flushes the DNS cache on macos.
-2. Implement `.config` file for user settings (eg: screen capture directory, default task length...)

-## Optional

-Editing the /etc/hosts file typically requires administrative privileges, and for security reasons, it's not recommended to completely eliminate the password prompt when using sudo to modify system files.
-However, you can configure sudo to not prompt for a password for specific commands, as discussed earlier.

-If you want to allow the mv command on the /etc/hosts file without entering a password,  with a specific configuration for the mv command.
-Open the sudoers file using visudo:

-`sudo visudo`

-Add a line at the end of the file to allow running the mv command on the /etc/hosts file without entering a password:

-`your_username ALL=(ALL) NOPASSWD: /bin/mv /etc/hosts`

-Replace your_username with your actual username.

-Save and exit the editor.

-Now, when you use the mv command to move the /etc/hosts file, you won't be prompted for a password.